Open to roles across product, design & research Get in touch →

 Inline list status

-Every EBL displays a status chip — Allowlist, Blocklist, or No List — editable in place.
-Update it in EBL and it updates in Lists.
-Update it in Lists and it updates in EBL.
-The same status treatment carries through every table, search result, and flyout across the product.
+Every entity shows a status chip (Allowlist, Blocklist, or No List), editable in place and synced both ways with Lists.
+The same treatment carries through every table, search result, and flyout in the product.

 Taking corrective action used to mean leaving the investigation entirely.
 Now it's one click in place.